imagine6/gifcities2/README.md

 ## The Challenge - Integrate Tenor's GIF Search API
 In `views.py`, do the following:

-1. Import the `requests` module in views.py
+1. Import `requests` module in views.py
 2. Within `query_api`:
   * Make an API call to execute a GIF Search that matches the given search parameter
   * If the requests succeeds, parse the JSON response to acquire the URL of each GIF

-3. Display search results in `results.html` (Hint: Jinja Templates)
+3. Render search results in `results.html` (Hint: Jinja Templates)

 These resources listed below might help for your challenge:
 * [Python API Tutorial](https://www.dataquest.io/blog/python-api-tutorial/)